Skip to main content

 Scope

-This Policy applies to all subdomains of chintai.io.
+This policy applies to all subdomains of http://chintai.io and http://chintainexus.com.

 Responsible Disclosure Guideline